 Every Red Sea wrecks map ever written includes Egypt's most famous vessel – the SS Thistlegorm.
 This British armed Merchant Navy ship sank on October 6, 1941, after suffering extensive damage during a German bombing raid.
 The Thistlegorm and her cargo then lay undisturbed for years, before being rediscovered by Jacques Cousteau.

-Today, the Thistlegorm is without a doubt the Red Sea's most popular and best-known shipwreck, home to incredible WWII artefacts including motorcycles, trucks, rifles, ammunition, military boots, and more.
+Home to incredible WWII artefacts – including motorcycles, trucks, rifles, ammunition, military boots, and more – the Thistlegorm is not only the Red Sea's best-known shipwreck, it is also one of the most popular wreck dives in the world.
 Dives here typically include a tour of the cargo holds, and stop at landmarks like the towering anti-aircraft guns, still pointed and at the ready.

 SS Dunraven, Egypt